pabloripoll/localadmin/README.md

 # Local Net Admin
 This service runs on **systemctl** Debian 8+ / Ubuntu 16.04+ **(still in development)**

-This bash script service is for helping on local machine or VPS server *(with LINUX OS)* to speed up common actions to deploy, list or remove testing domains with much frequency.
+This script service is a batch of shortcuts to help on **LINUX OS** local machine or VPS server to speed up common actions to deploy, list or remove testing domains with much frequency.
-In my case, accomplishing all the steps turned into an anoyed job and waiste of time and focus.
-So, that's why I took the time to implement something like this local support service.
+In my case, accomplishing all the steps turned into an anoyed job thus a waiste of time and focus.
+So, that's why I took the time to implement something like this shortcuts support service.

 My stack sorrounds a variaty of webapps projects with PHP, .NET, Java, NodeJS.
-So, this support service is developed for machines with serves port 80 with NGINX, proxing Apache2, NodeJS *(w/PM2)*.
+So, this support service is developed for servers that primarly use NGINX listening on port 80 and reversed proxy for Apache2 on some PHP apps. \
+In case of Dockerized projects, NodeJS *(w/PM2)*, .NET or JAVA...(in development)

 ## Installation
 Create directory to place this bash as follows with path example: